Conservative State Value Estimation for Offline Reinforcement Learning

-\textbf{Comparison with prior work:} CQL (Eq.\ref{cql}), which penalizes Q-function of OOD actions on states in history data, guarantees the lower bounds on state-wise value estimation: $\hat{V}^\pi(s) = E_{\pi(a|s)}(\hat{Q}^\pi(s, a)) \leq E_{\pi(a|s)}(Q^\pi(s, a)) = V^\pi(s)$ for all $s \in D$.
-COMBO, which penalizes Q-function of OOD states and actions of an interpolation of history data and model-based roll-outs, guarantees the lower bound of state value expectation: $\E_{s \sim \mu_0}[\hat{V}^{\pi}(s)] \leq \E_{s \sim \mu_0}[V^{\pi}(s)]$ where $\mu_0$ is the initial state distribution (Remark 1, section A.2 of COMBO~\cite{yu2021combo}); which is a special case of our result in Theorem \ref{bound1} when $d = \mu_0$.
-Although both CSVE and COMBO intend to get better performance by relaxing conservative estimation guarantee from the state-wise values to expectation of state values, \code get the same lower bounds but under more general state distribution.
-Note that $\mu_0$ depends on the environment or the dynamic model during offline training.
-As a comparison, the flexibility of $d$ in \code means it has the conservative guarantee for any discounted state distribution of the learnt policy.
-This provide more space for algorithm design, and is also one main reason of penalizing on $V$ rather than Q.
+\textbf{Comparison with prior work:} CQL (Eq.\ref{cql}), which penalizes Q-function of OOD actions, guarantees the lower bounds on state-wise value estimation: $\hat{V}^\pi(s) = E_{\pi(a|s)}(\hat{Q}^\pi(s, a)) \leq E_{\pi(a|s)}(Q^\pi(s, a)) = V^\pi(s)$ for all $s \in D$.
+COMBO, which penalizes the Q-function for OOD states and actions of interpolation of history data and model-based roll-outs, guarantees the lower bound of state value expectation: $\E_{s \sim \mu_0}[\hat{V}^{\pi}(s)] \leq \E_{s \sim \mu_0}[V^{\pi}(s)]$ where $\mu_0$ is the initial state distribution (Remark 1, section A.2 of COMBO~\cite{yu2021combo}); which is a special case of our result in Theorem \ref{bound1} when $d = \mu_0$.
+Both CSVE and COMBO intend to enhance performance by transitioning from individual state values to expected state values.
+However, \code offers the same lower bounds but under a more general state distribution.
+Note that $\mu_0$ depends on the environment or the dynamic model during offline training. \code's flexibility, represented by $d$, ensures conservative guarantees across any discounted state distribution of the learned policy, emphasizing a preference for penalizing $V$ over the Q-function.